gogins/csound-extended/README.md

     be installed from the `CsoundApplication-release.apk` package released from this repository.

-4. Build from sources, as described below.
+You may also install locally by first building from sources, as described below.
 You may then install the software by running `sudo make install` in the `build-linux` directory.
 However, be warned that this installs the software in `/usr/local`.
 You will also need to separately install Csound.

 ## Building